 Flooding incidents have been reported historically in Paddock Wood.
 The area to the north of the railway is reported to have been affected by flooding from the rivers Teise and Medway (flood events occurred in 1960, 1968, 2000/2001, 2013/14).
 The Paddock Wood Stage 2 SWMP reports that Paddock Wood Town Council have stated that the corner of Church Road, The Cedars and The Ridings floods every year.
-Flooding south of the railway is noted to generally be associated with heavy rainfall, resulting in flooding from surface water and watercourses that flow south to north through and adjacent to Paddock Wood.
+Flooding from surface water and watercourses that flow south to north through and adjacent to Paddock Wood.
 In 2000, the SWMP reports that approximately 50 properties were flooded from Gravely Ways Stream and Tudeley Brook.35